BCA 2017 - Florida

 Two nationally recognized communicators have been lined up as keynoters for this year's workshop, Tom Kennedy and Michael Ray Smith.
-Other speakers will be announced in coming days.
+Other breakout speakers have been announced.

 Thomas R. Kennedy is Executive Director of American Society of Media Photographers (ASMP), a U.S. trade association representing independent photographers working across commercial and editorial genres.